Anthony John Mundella (journalist and educationalist): Early life

 Anthony Mundella was born in Nottingham, England, the second of a family of eight children.
 His father, John Mundella, a hosiery manufacturer in the family firm of Hine & Mundella, died when Anthony Mundella was 13.
 His uncle was Anthony John Mundella, a Liberal statesman and a member of William Ewart Gladstone's Cabinet.
 His grandfather, Antonio Mondelli, was an immigrant of uncertain background from Monte Olimpino, near Como in Lombardy.
 His mother, Emma Wright, was the daughter of William Wright, a Nottingham lace, thread and silk commission agent.
 His upbringing was Unitarian and his family was politically Liberal with a strong leaning amongst his surviving siblings towards education and its reform.

 Mundella's general education was at the non-sectarian school attached to the Unitarian High Pavement Chapel in Nottingham, and then at Nottingham High School.
 At 13 he was sent to Paris to be educated at a lycée there.
 However, within a year of going to Paris his father's death caused the family income to be drastically reduced and as a consequence Mundella was brought back to Nottingham to be apprenticed.

 He signed up for seven years to train as a commission agent with the firm of William Wright & Son, owned by his grandfather and his uncle.
 The company were lace, thread, and silk commission agents and dealers.
 Mundella served his apprenticeship for the full seven years, until his 21st birthday.

 While apprenticed, Mundella continued to follow the family tradition of Unitarianism, inherited from his mother's family, and took a keen interest in the activities of the High Pavement Chapel in Nottingham which the family attended.
 He went to the weekday Bible class, belonged to Chapel societies, and was a frequent speaker at the debating society.
 As he grew older he led a class of young men, in whose progress he took a keen interest.
-He also followed his uncle AJ Mundella, a captain in the Robin Hood Rifles, as a cadet, later progressing into the corps itself.
+He also followed his uncle A. J. Mundella, a captain in the Robin Hood Rifles, as a cadet, later progressing into the corps itself.

 At the same time he became interested in politics, becoming Secretary of the Newark Division Liberal Association, and also started writing journalism, and contributing to local newspapers.

 His lifelong interest in education was sparked as a young man in family discussions.
 Towards the end of his life he recalled: "The vision I learned to look for, from the talk of the elders around the domestic hearth, was a vision of Schools for all; provided by the rates; compulsion of the unwilling to attend; relief from the prohibitory fee; local elected Boards; and salaried officers for the administration, to set the teachers free for their great work of teaching."